jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 ## Visual Inspection

 Once the squares are generated, the results can be reviewed in the Image Viewer.
-A straightforward dialogue enables the selection of the Project or Experiment directory.
+A straightforward dialog enables the selection of the Project or Experiment directory.

 <p align="center">
 <img src="./Images/select_viewer_dialog.png"><br>
 </p>

-The Viewer dialogue appears, showing on the left the image with tracks and squares, and on the right the corresponding bright field image.
+The Viewer dialog appears, showing on the left the image with tracks and squares, and on the right the corresponding bright-field image.
 Through scroll buttons at the bottom (or the combo box immediately under the 'Squares' window), different recordings can be selected.

 Squares are only shown when they meet certain selection criteria (density ratio exceeding a minimum, variability less than a maximum, the maximum track duration between a minimum and maximum and when a valid Tau exists for the square).
 By pressing the 'v' key also squares are shown that meet the selection criteria, but for which no valid Tau exists.